Rooted in ancient China, Taoism is a philosophical and spiritually traditional way of thinking about life.

 Lao Tzu, Tao Te Ching

-By following these core beliefs and values, along with the rest of the Tao Te Thing, Taoists believe that people can ultimately become deities, or live forever.
+By following these core beliefs and values, along with the rest of the principles set forth in the Tao Te Thing, you can begin to bring a deeper level of peace, joy, and prosperity into your life.